Shrine Consolidation Policy: Opposition movement

+Translated from Minakata Kumagusu's February 1912 letter to Shirai Mitsutarō.

+Minakata's letter would eventually reach Wakayama Representative Nakamura Keijirō, who would deliver an speech based on its contents to the National Diet on 22 March 1912.

-These opposition movements gradually came to a halt, and through the responses of the Imperial Diet, the sudden increase in Shrine merging was temporarily halted after 1910 (1910-1943).
+These opposition movements gradually came to a halt, and through the responses of the Imperial Diet, the sudden increase in Shrine merging was temporarily halted after 1910.
 However, it was already too late, and this policy of Shrine merging had left a large impact, resulting in the disappearance of many rituals and customs, and damaging religious beliefs.
-However, it was too late, and the scars left by this ritual policy were large, and many ritual customs disappeared, resulting in damage to religious beliefs.

-Inahachikonten Shrine

-Inahachikonten Shrine (稲八金天神社) is an alleged shrine name of many such merged shrines in the Wakayama Prefecture.

-The name was intended as a merger of the first characters of the most frequently merged shrines Inari Shrine, Hachiman Shrine, Kotohira Shrines, and Tenmangu Shrine.